Many countries besides Great Britain and the United States took part in the Revolutionary War during the American Revolution.

 France finally decided in favor of an alliance after receiving news of the British surrender at the Battle of Saratoga in December of 1777.

-In 1778, the French joined the Revolutionary War as an ally to the American colonists.
-On February 6, 1778, the French signed a Treaty of Alliance and a Treaty of Amity and Commerce with Benjamin Franklin, pledging their assistance in the war effort.
+In 1778, the French joined the Revolutionary War as an ally to the American colonists and signed a Treaty of Alliance and a Treaty of Amity and Commerce with Benjamin Franklin on February 6, 1778, officially pledging their assistance in the war effort.

 The treaty also contained a clause forbidding either country from making a separate peace deal with the British and also contained a secret clause that allowed Spain, or other European countries, to enter into the alliance.